-Chaplains serve in schools, colleges, universities, seminaries, hospitals, and other institutions; in military service: or in Veterans Administration service.
+Chaplains are chaplains serving in schools, colleges, universities, seminaries, hospitals, and other institutions; in military service; or in Veterans Administration service.

-PC(USA) Executives are ministers serving as executive, stated clerk, or other staff in middle governing bodies or General Assembly entities.
+PC(USA) Executives are teaching elders serving as an executive, stated clerk, or other staff in mid-councils or General Assembly entities.

-School Staff or Faculty are ministers serving as president, administrative staff, or faculty of colleges, universities, seminaries, or other schools.
+School Staff or Faculty are teaching elders serving as a president, administrative staff, or faculty member of a college, university, seminary, or other school.